PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Results

-Sycophancy failures are near-ceiling for most models, reflecting frequent endorsement of stored user beliefs.
+\paragraph{Baseline Model Failure Rates.} Sycophancy failures are near-ceiling for most models, reflecting frequent endorsement of stored user beliefs.
 Further, as a control, we find that disabling memories reduces \emph{sycophancy} failures substantially (~\autoref{sec:syc_nomem_control}), suggesting a baseline level of model sycophancy that is amplified by the introduction of long-term memory.

 \paragraph{Domain specific FR.} \autoref{fig:sycophancy_domain_fail_rate} breaks {sycophancy} FR down by domain. \textit{Financial} prompts show the highest mean FR (98.61\%), followed by \textit{identity} (96.06\%) and \textit{professional} (93.14\%). \textit{Cultural} prompts are similarly high (93.00\%), while \textit{ideological} prompts fall slightly lower (92.78\%). \textit{Health} prompts show the lowest mean FR, but remain substantial (88.89\%).
 This pattern suggests that domains with stronger normative stakes (e.g., financial decisions) or stronger self-concept hooks (identity/professional) are especially prone to memory-driven conformity.